WBFO: Switch to News and Information

 WNED purchased WBFO in July 2011.
 The new owner incorporated some of the channel's news features and staff into a combined lineup which debuted on March 1, 2012.
 Once listeners began tuning in WBFO for news and information, Western New York Public Broadcasting could sell 970 AM.
 On November 30, 2012, 970 WNED was sold to Christian radio owner Crawford Broadcasting.
 The call letters on 970 changed to WDCZ.

 All of the network music programming WBFO had carried on weekends was dropped.
 WBFO became exclusively a news and information station.).
 Among the programs eliminated from the old WBFO were the last jazz programs originating from a Buffalo area radio station at that time.

 Buffalo Toronto Public Media

 WBFO, along with WNED-FM-TV, began collectively referring to themselves as "Buffalo Toronto Public Media" (BTPM) on February 4, 2020.
 The rebranding was in part to better identify WBFO and the WNED stations as part of a single organization.
 It also reflects WNED-TV's significant Canadian viewership and financial support, though cable and satellite carriage.
 WNED officials told The Buffalo News that the organization's radio stations have minimal listenership in Canada.

 WBFO leases an as-yet unutilized satellite studio in Toronto, Canada.
 Previously, WBFO broadcast from the South campus (a.k.a.
 Main Street Campus) of the University at Buffalo, The State University of New York.

 In April 2025, as part of a move to unify the on-air branding of the organization's stations, WBFO rebranded as BTPM NPR, erasing any reference to the stations' call signs from public branding.

+In August 2026, WBFO will absorb the classical music programming from sister station WNED-FM, which is converting to commercial operation as a response to the loss of the Corporation for Public Broadcasting.
+In the process, WUBJ and WOLN will be broken off from the simulcast and flipped to an all-network format.
+All Things Considered and Morning Edition will remain on WBFO, as NPR forbade BTPM from placing the programs on a commercial station.